linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 "4"
     {{< /output >}}

-- Use `LRANGE` to get a range of elements or to get all elements in a list.
+- Use `LRANGE` to get a range of elements or to get all elements in a list based on their indices.
 Here, the command fetches the whole of the list:

         LRANGE example_list 0 -1